privateprep/coding-space-website/src/pages/programs/seasonal-programs.md

       - title: Project-Based Coding
         content: We challenge our students to create projects as unique as they are.
-          Students receive individualized attention and curriculum customization through experienced teachers and a 4:1 student-to-teacher ratio.
+          Students receive individualized attention and curriculum customization through experienced teachers and small student-to-teacher ratio.
 Using the Socratic method, our teachers ask questions aimed at helping students discover their own solutions to problems.
 Whether your child is new to coding or already building their own websites and projects, our classes allow students to progress through our curriculum at the pace that’s right for them.
       - title: Hands-On Activities
-        content: Students take a break from their screens and discover the opportunities to create and explore that exist all around them, even in their own living rooms.
-Centered in the world of STEM, these activities draw on skills found in engineering, language arts, design, and more.
+        content: Students have options to take a break from their screens and discover the opportunities to create and explore that exist all around them.
           These opportunities support cognitive, emotional, and social development, allowing students to grow in fun new ways.
       - title: Weekly Challenges & Reflection
         content: Each week, students are challenged to learn new programming techniques and stretch their minds in fresh, interesting ways.
 Each class ends